11 June 2024

 • Ensure products are identified as organic on all import documents, including but not limited to invoices, packing lists, bills of lading, and U.S. Customs and Border Protection entry data.

-• Verify that the shipment has had no contact with prohibited substances or exposure to ionizing radiation since export.
+• Maintain import documents on site and make them available for inspection.
+Verify that the shipment has had no contact with prohibited substances or exposure to ionizing radiation since export.
 The organic importer must have a documented organic control system to conduct this verification.

 Timeline